-- Unless otherwise noted, data for China do not include data for Hong Kong SAR, China; Macao SAR, China; or Taiwan, China. - Data for Indonesia include Timor-Leste through 1999 unless otherwise noted - Montenegro declared independence from Serbia and Montenegro on June 3, 2006.
-When available, data for each country are shown separately.
-However, some indicators for Serbia continue to include data for Montenegro through 2005; these data are footnoted in the tables.
-Moreover, data for most indicators from 1999 onward for Serbia exclude data for Kosovo, which in 1999 became a territory under international administration pursuant to UN Security Council Resolution 1244 (1999);
+- Unless otherwise noted, data for China do not include data for Hong Kong SAR, China; Macao SAR, China; or Taiwan, China. - Data for Indonesia include Timor-Leste through 1999 unless otherwise noted. - Montenegro declared independence from Serbia and Montenegro on June 3, 2006.
+Where available, data for each country are shown separately.
+However, for the Serbia listing, some indicators continue to include data for Montenegro through 2005; these data are footnoted in the tables.
+Moreover, data from 1999 onward for Serbia for most indicators exclude data for Kosovo, 1999.

-any exceptions are noted.
-Kosovo became a World Bank member on June 29, 2009, and its data are shown in the tables when available.
+being the year when Kosovo became a territory under international administration pursuant to UN Security Council Resolution 1244 (1999); any exceptions are noted.
+Kosovo became a World Bank member on June 29, 2009; available data are shown separately for Kosovo in the main tables.